ruilisi/rails-pangu/README.md

-#### 🚀 Docker Compose

-A `docker-compose.yml` is attached to help stick postgres and web server together quickly.

 #### 🚀 [Puma](https://github.com/puma/puma)

 Puma is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications in development and production.